MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/network-atc-overview.md

 Network ATC provides the following features:

-- **Windows Admin Center deployment**: Network ATC is integrated with Windows Admin Center to provide a simple and easy-to-use experience for deploying host networking.
+- **Windows Admin Center deployment**: Network ATC is integrated with Windows Admin Center to provide an easy-to-use experience for deploying host networking.

 - **Network symmetry**: Network ATC configures and optimizes all adapters identically based on your configuration. :::zone pivot="azure-stack-hci" Beginning with Azure Stack HCI 22H2, ::: zone-endNetwork ATC also verifies the make, model, and speed of your network adapter to ensure network symmetry across all nodes of the cluster.